What makes stock prices go up or down?

 - New Product Introductions – innovative product launches

-- Analyst Upgrades or Downgrades, these should always be viewed with skepticism.
+- Analyst Upgrades or Downgrades should always be viewed with skepticism.

 - Political or legislative changes that affect a company’s product or business model

-Whatever causes the supply and demand equation to change, we should be able to see it in the stock charts and act accordingly.
+Whatever causes the supply and demand equation to change, we should see it in the stock charts and act accordingly.

 Do not forget that nearly all stock charts and indicators are based on two things only: